galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 - Composing, executing and publishing CML-FATES workflow.
 time_estimation: 4H
 key_points:
-- CLM-FATES
+- CLM-FATES is a numerical terrestrial ecosystem model used in climate models
-- Quick visualization of your results with Panoply
+- Panoply is a quick visualization tools for plotting your results
-- Create multi-case simulations with a Galaxy workflow
+- Multi-case simulations can be easily developed and shared with a Galaxy workflow
 contributors:
 - annefou
 - huitang-earth